nosam1998/emsi-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run
+Run `yarn install` to install the necessary packages.
-Run `yarn start` in the command line.
+Then run `yarn start` in the command line.
 After the application has launched then you have two choices for importing the data
 1. You can enter the URL to an API where the JSON data is (If the URL is invalid you won't be able to click the Submit button). example URL: `https://run.mocky.io/v3/a2cc3707-8691-4188-8413-6183a7bb3d32`